 Letters from Students and other Community Members

-I seriously carry a notebook, evenlopes, and stationary in a folder with me everywhere that I go.
+I seriously carried a notebook, envelopes, stamps, and stationary in a folder with me everywhere that I went so that I could hit up friends and family for letters, post cards and notes while she was away.
 A teacher in the Mothers of Children Serving in the Military group actually had her entire class write to a different soldier each week during basic training.
 How amazing must it have been to receive letters from an entire class!
-If your soldier seems down, hit up the elementary schools in your area, see if there’s a teacher who wouldn’t mind letting the kids make cards, or paint a picture, or write a letter for your soldier.
+If your soldier seems down, hit up the elementary schools in your area, see if there's a teacher who wouldn't mind letting the kids make cards, or paint a picture, or write a letter for your soldier.